 1 cup chopped plum tomato (about 1/3 pound)

 2 tablespoons chopped fresh parsley

 1 1/2 teaspoons chopped fresh oregano, divided

 4 (6-ounce) tilapia fillets, rinsed and patted dry

 1/4 teaspoon freshly ground black pepper

 4 lemon wedges

 Heat a large nonstick skillet over medium-high heat.
 Coat pan with cooking spray.
 Add tomato; cook 1 minute or until thoroughly heated.
 Combine cooked tomato, olives, parsley, and 3/4 teaspoon oregano in a small bowl; keep warm.

-- Wipe pan dry with paper towel; return pan to medium high heat.
+Wipe pan dry with a paper towel; return pan to medium-high heat.
 Recoat pan with cooking spray.
-Sprinkle fillets evenly with remaining 3/4 teaspoon oregano, salt, and pepper.
+Sprinkle fillets evenly with 3/4 teaspoon oregano, salt, and pepper.
 Add fillets to pan; cook 3 minutes on each side or until fish flakes easily when tested with a fork or until desired degree of doneness.
 Squeeze 1 lemon wedge over each fillet; drizzle each evenly with oil.
 Top evenly with olive salsa.

 Join our newsletter for free recipes, healthy living inspiration, and special offers.